barboraberkova/english-for-designers/homework-10.md

 ![presentation slide with a photo of a red apple with a bite taken out of it sits on a white plate in front of a mirror.
 In the mirror's reflection, the apple appears whole and untouched, with the text 'ONLINE ISN'T REAL' written above it." ](img/apple-slide.png)
 And please, remember one thing.
 Online isn't real.

+### AI Cleanup

+#### Online Isn't Real
+We're online all the time.
+I've been thinking lately.
+And I want you to think about one thing too.
+When was the last time you did something for yourself?
+Not for the post.
+Not for the story.
+For you.
+The Coffee Date
+You went on a coffee date last week.
+Before you took your first sip, you took a picture.
+I saw it later, in your highlights.
+Were you even there?
+Were you present for yourself?
+Or did you share that coffee with the whole world — just to show everyone how happy you are, how perfect your life is?

+#### The Marathon
+How much did you enjoy the run?
+Did you run the marathon for the medal?
+For the photo afterwards?
+Or did you run because it makes you feel good.
+Because you want to get better.
+Be honest.
+Imagine This
+It's 1984.
+You walk into a coffee shop.
+You bring your Polaroid camera.
+Twenty black-and-white films.
+You take all twenty pictures of your coffee.
+Then what?
+You stuff them in envelopes.
+You drop them in strangers' mailboxes.
+Each one with a note: #coffeedate.
+Sounds insane, right?
+But that's our reality.
+Constantly sharing how perfect our lives are.
+So someone can look at them and feel miserable — just like you do when you look at theirs.

+#### A Better Way
+Send the pictures to your mom.
+Send them to your dad.
+Your best friends.
+Tell them how you've been.
+Add the pictures.
+You can.
+You don't only have twenty Polaroids anymore.

+#### My Message
+Be visible.
+Use social media for work.
+For growing your business.
+But please — remember to live a little.
+Outside your phone.
+There's so much more this world has to offer than sharing your life and ruining other people's lives.
+Including your own.
+Be present.
+Live in the moment.
+Do it for yourself.
+Share the joy with your loved ones.
+Not with the invisible ones.
+And please — remember one thing.

+Online isn't real.

 [Go back to Home](./)